nicolaasburgers/test13/documentation/pub_cluster_one.description.md

-Test of a public cluster one
+Updated description for public cluster one